Every car needs an MOT to prove it’s roadworthy. Mechanics make these annual health checks of your vehicle against a list of safety points.

 • When was the existing MOT due to expire?

-With a dangerous fault you cannot drive your car away for any reason .
+With a dangerous fault you can't drive your car away for any reason.
 If you do drive a vehicle that failed its MOT on a ‘dangerous’ fault, you could:

 If your car failed on a major fault, it’s slightly different, with two possible options: